aws-samples/aws-cdk-examples/go/codepipeline-build-deploy/README.md

 ## Testing

-- To test that the Docker image was built and deployed successfully to ECS, we can use the Application Load Balancer (ALB) public endpoint.
+- To test that the Docker image was built and deployed successfully to ECS, we can use the Application Load Balancer (ALB) public endpoint, e.g. `http://xyz123.us-east-1.elb.amazonaws.com`.
 - The simple containerized application contains multiple pages for testing:
   - `/index.html`
   - `/about.html`